Prof. Wolfram Burgard

-Wolfram Burgard is a full professor for Computer Science at the University of Freiburg where he heads the research lab for Autonomous Intelligent Systems.
+Wolfram Burgard is a Professor of Robotics and Artificial Intelligence at the University of Technology Nuremberg.
+Before this, he was a Professor at the University of Freiburg where he lead the research group for Autonomous Intelligent Systems.
 He studied Computer Science at the University of Dortmund and received his PhD in Computer Science from the University of Bonn.
 From 2019-2021 he was VP for Automated Driving Technology at the Toyota Research Institute.
 Wolfram Burgard is known for his contributions to the problem of mobile robot navigation, in particular with his probabilistic approaches to the problem of simultaneous localization and mapping.
 Wolfram Burgard is Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), the European Association for Artificial Intelligence (EurAI) and the Institute of Electrical and Electronics Engineers (IEEE).
 He furthermore is member of the German Academy of Sciences Leopoldina and the Heidelberg Academy of Sciences.
 He received an Advanced Grant of the European Research Council (ERC) and the Gottfried Wilhelm Leibniz Prize, the most prestigious German research award.

 Prof. Danica Kragic